 PSS=POD-POFD= ad-bca+cb+d (11)

 In (11), POFD refers to the probability of false detection.
 The PSS is equitable, unlike the ETS or the GSS (Hogan et al. 2010).
 The PSS ranges from negative one to one, where values greater than zero indicate a forecast with skill; scores closer to one have greater skill.
-However, the PSS one disadvantage, namely that if the correct negatives are large, the false alarms are relatively important to the final score (Stephenson 2000).
+However, the PSS has one disadvantage, namely that if the correct negatives are large, the false alarms are relatively important to the final score (Stephenson 2000).

 The ROC (receiver operator characteristic) diagram is a plot of the true positive rate (TPR) as a function of the corresponding false positive rate (FPR, Trafalis et al. 2014) for various contingency tables created as a result of applying different thresholds to a classifier.
 The FPR is given by bb+d and the TPR is equivalent to the POD; the curve formed from this relationship is called the “ROC curve”; Figure 9 is an example.